What you will learn

 To scan means to look for something specific.
 When you’re using this technique, you seek out the key words or concepts from your assignment question, concentrating only on the information that’s most relevant to you.

 To read intensively means to read carefully, ensuring understanding of important information and the author’s argument.
-Unlike speed reading, when you’re reading intensively you should carefully read the source in its entirety to ensure that you get the full picture.
-It is at this stage that you would make notes from the text, as your speed reading has established its relevance and appropriateness.
+Unlike skimming and scanning, when you’re reading intensively you should carefully read the source in its entirety to ensure that you get the full picture.
+It is at this stage that you would make notes from the text, as your skimming and scanning has established its relevance and appropriateness.
 To explore various note taking techniques see the next page of this module.

 As you read, you should be actively thinking about what you are reading, keeping your assignment question and thesis statement at the forefront of your mind.

 One strategy for intensive reading is critical reading, where you critically evaluate and analyse the author’s argument as you read the text.
-Ahmad (2019, p.
-60) describes the process as follows:
+As you read ask yourself the following questions:

 Watch the following video for 10 tips to help you approach critical reading.